NikolajDanger/fandom-py/README.rst

 =========

-**fandom-py** is a Python library that makes it easy to access and parse data from any `Fandom website <https://www.fandom.com>`_
+**fandom-py** is a Python library that makes it easy to access and parse data from any `Fandom website <https://www.fandom.com>`_.

-Search a Fandom, get article summaries, get data like links and images from a page, and more. *fandom-py* wraps the Fandom API so you can focus on using Fandom data, not getting it.´
+Search a Fandom, get article summaries, get data like links and images from a page, and more. *fandom-py* wraps the Fandom API so you can focus on using Fandom data, not getting it.

 .. code:: python